 Drugs are also available to treat related infertility in men and women.

-Hypopituitarism is usually permanent and requires lifelong treatment.
-However, you can expect a normal life span.
+Hypopituitarism is usually permanent.
+It requires lifelong treatment with 1 or more medicines.
+But you can expect a normal life span.

 Call your health care provider if you develop symptoms of hypopituitarism.